 IV.
 So what?
 What kind of "co-worker" are you?
+(And who are your co-workers?
+Do you treasure them?)

-Prayer partner: A watchful, persevering kind of care.
+Prayer partner: A watchful, persevering kind of care

 Eph.
 6:18 "And pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the Lord's people."